SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-05.md

 {{customer-reflection-attack}} depicts the scenario of reflection attacks by source address spoofing within a customer cone.
 The reflection attack by source address spoofing takes place within AS 4's customer cone, where the attacker spoofs the victim's IP address (P1) and sends requests to servers' IP address (P5) that are designed to respond to such requests.
 As a result, the server sends overwhelming responses back to the victim, thereby exhausting its network resources.
 The arrows in {{customer-reflection-attack}} illustrate the commercial relationships between ASes.
 AS 3 serves as the provider for AS 4 and AS 5, while AS 4 acts as the provider for AS 1, AS 2, and AS 5.
 Additionally, AS 2 is the provider for AS 1.
 Suppose AS 1 and AS 4 have deployed inter-domain SAV, while the other ASes have not.

-As analyzed in {{inter-domain-ps}}, if AS 4 deploys EFP-uRPF with algorithm A/B at its customer interfaces, it will allow packets with source addresses in P1 to originate from AS 1 and AS 2.
-Consequently, when AS 2 sends spoofing packets with source addresses in P1 to AS 4, AS 4 will improperly permit these packets, thus enabling the spoofing attacks to propagate.
-If the inter-domain SAVNET architecture is deployed, AS 1 can communicate the SAV-specific information to AS 4 and AS 4 will be aware of that the traffic with P1 as source addresses can only arrive at the interface facing AS 1.
+In this scenario, EFP-uRPF with algorithm A/B will improperly permit the spoofing attacks originating from AS 2 {{inter-domain-ps}}.
+If the inter-domain SAVNET architecture is deployed, AS 1 can communicate the SAV-specific information to AS 4 and AS 4 will be aware that the traffic with P1 as source addresses can only arrive at the interface facing AS 1.
 Therefore, at the interface of AS 4 facing AS 2, the spoofing traffic can be blocked.

 ### Direct Attacks {#direct_attack_customer}